oconnorian3/emerald-isle-jewelry/README.md

  * Approve testimonials before they are published , they can however be removed
  * Intergrate more social media
  * Add a blog
+ * Follow up emails to customers who abandon their shopping carts with discount codes

 ## Database Models ##